David Coon: MLA for Fredericton South (2014–present)

 During his political career, Coon has advocated for the government to fulfill calls to action made by the Truth and Reconciliation Commission.
 In 2016, he called for government funding towards mandatory public school programs which would introduce the endangered Maliseet language to curriculums, which he had been advocating for since 2010.
 Later that year, Coon spoke with University of New Brunswick director David Perley, which led to him introducing a private member's bill focused on improving the public school curriculum on indigenous education.
 On May 5, 2017, the bill was granted royal assent after being passed by the government.

-Coon was successful in securing all party support for adding a code of conduct and a statement on the roles and responsibilities for MLAs to the Standing Rules of the Legislative Assembly.
+He has served as a member of the Standing Committee on Estimates and Fiscal Policy, the Standing Committee on Procedure, Privileges and Legislative Officers, and the Legislative Administration Committee.
+He also served as a member of the Select Committee on Climate Change, whose recommendations formed the basis of New Brunswick's Climate Action Plan.

-Coon was re-elected to Fredericton South in the 2018 provincial election defeating future Premier Susan Holt.
-His party also elected two more MLAs: Kevin Arseneau in the riding of Kent North and Megan Mitton in the riding of Memramcook-Tantramar.
-During the 2020 provincial election, Coon, along with Arseneau and Mitton, were all re-elected to their respective seats.
+Coon was re-elected to Fredericton South in the 2018 provincial election, with his party also electing two more MLAs: Kevin Arseneau in the riding of Kent North and Megan Mitton in the riding of Memramcook-Tantramar.
+The party was early to release a full party platform, with 120 commitments including a ban on glyphosate spraying.

-In June 2022, Coon's motions to officially recognize A Day for Truth and Reconciliation and Emancipation Day were unanimously passed by the Legislative Assembly.
+During the 2020 provincial election, the Greens secured in donations for their campaign – more than any other third party in the province.
+Coon, along with Arseneau and Mitton, were all re-elected to their respective seats.

 In September 2023, Coon appointed both Arseneau and Mitton as deputy leaders for the Green Party.
-Following an electoral redistribution that same year, Coon's incumbent riding was replaced with two new electoral districts.
+Following an electoral redistribution that same year, Coon's incumbent riding was to be replaced with two new electoral districts; he is running in the new riding of Fredericton-Lincoln for the 2024 provincial election.

-MLA for Fredericton Lincoln (2024-present)

-In the 2024 provincial election Coon was elected in the new riding of Fredericton-Lincoln.

-As of 2025 Coon is a member of the Legislature's Standing Committee on Law Amendments, Standing Committee on Private Bills, Standing Committee on Official Languages, Standing Committee on Procedure, Privileges and Legislative Officers, and the Legislative Administration Committee.
-He also served as a member of the Select Committee on Climate Change, whose recommendations formed the basis of New Brunswick's Climate Action Plan, and the Select Committee on Accessibility.
+In June 2026, Coon announced that he would resign as party leader upon the election of a successor.

 Personal life

-During his work at the CCNB, Coon met his future wife, Janice Harvey, a St. Thomas University educator who served as the CCNB director at the time.
-They have two daughters.
-Coon and his family lived in Fredericton before moving to rural Waweig in Charlotte County.
-They later returned to Fredericton to live in his planned candidacy riding of Fredericton South.
-As of 2023, Coon continues to live in Fredericton's Skyline Acres neighbourhood within the boundaries of the Fredericton-Lincoln riding.
+During his work at the CCNB, Coon met his future wife, Janice Harvey, a St. Thomas University educator who served as the CCNB director at the time, during an environmental meeting.
+They have two daughters, and had a son who died at birth.
+Coon and his family lived in Fredericton before moving to rural Waweig in Charlotte County for a number of years, then later returned to Fredericton in late 2012 to live in his planned candidacy riding of Fredericton-Silverwood, which was abolished following the 2013 electoral redistribution.
+As of 2023, Coon continues to live in Fredericton within the boundaries of the Fredericton South-Silverwood riding.